mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 LATER? -->

 <!-- #### Expansive learning and expanded object -->
 While these visual representations are novel, the main advances of third generation activity theory (3GAT) lie in its expanded focus on the role of interacting activity systems, the movement of subjects between systems, and the potential for collaborative work on a shared object.
-The recognition of broader activity systems and the transfer of motivations and practices of actors into new systems encapsulates Engeström's perspective on activity theory【@spinuzzi_trying_2020-1】.
+The recognition of broader activity systems and the transfer of motivations and practices of actors into new systems encapsulates Engeström's perspective on activity theory [@spinuzzi_trying_2020-1].
 This shared, or expanded, object being worked on by more than one activity system is illustrated in Figure 3.x below.

 ![](./Pictures/shared_object_engestrom.png){width=90%}